nandininaik145-ini/Retail-Sales-Forcasting/README.md

-🛒 Retail Sales Forecasting: End-to-End ML Project
+🛒 Retail Sales Forecasting System
-Domain: Machine Learning & Time Series Analysis

-Academic Level: BCA Final Year Internship Project

-Duration: 8 Weeks (Accelerated)

-📌 Project Overview
+🌟 Project Overview
-This project focuses on predicting daily sales for 1,115 Rossmann Store outlets.
-The goal is to help the retail chain manage inventory and avoid overstocking or understocking by providing a data-driven forecasting system.
+This project is about teaching computers to predict the future of retail.
+I built a Machine Learning system to forecast daily sales for 1,115 Rossmann stores, helping managers plan their inventory and staffing more accurately.

-🛠️ Tech Stack & Tools
+🛠️ Tech Stack
-Language: Python 3.x
+Language: Python 🐍

+ML Models: XGBoost, Facebook Prophet, ARIMA

-Data Handling: Pandas, NumPy
+Data Tools: Pandas, NumPy, Matplotlib, Plotly

-Visualization: Matplotlib, Seaborn

-Machine Learning: Scikit-learn, XGBoost (Regression)

-Time Series: Statsmodels (ARIMA/SARIMA), Facebook Prophet

-Deployment: Streamlit (Interactive Dashboard)

-Environment: Google Colab / VS Code
+Environment: Google Colab & GitHub

-📅 Internship Journey (Step-by-Step)
+📅 The 7-Week Journey
-🔹 Week 1 & 2: Data Engineering & Cleaning
-Merged train.csv (Sales) with store.csv (Metadata).

-Handled missing values in CompetitionDistance using Median Imputation.

-Extracted Date features: Year, Month, Day, and WeekOfYear.

-🔹 Week 3: Exploratory Data Analysis (EDA)
+Week 1-3: Data Foundations 🧹
-Discovered that Promotions increase sales by over 40% on average.

-Identified Weekly Seasonality (Sales peak on Mondays and Fridays).

-Analyzed the impact of State and School holidays.
+Cleaned raw datasets, handled missing values, and merged store metadata.
+Discovered that Promotions are the #1 driver of sales.

-🔹 Week 4: Regression Modeling (XGBoost)
+Week 4-5: ML Modeling (XGBoost) 🧠
-Built a Gradient Boosting model to capture non-linear relationships.

-Achieved a baseline accuracy with competitive RMSE and MAE scores.

-🔹 Week 5 & 6: Time Series Mastery (ARIMA & Prophet)
-Implemented ARIMA for statistical trend analysis.

-Used Facebook Prophet to automatically handle holiday effects and yearly seasonality.

-Compared Regression vs. Time Series performance.

-🔹 Week 7 & 8: Dashboard & Final Report
-Developed an interactive Streamlit Dashboard allowing users to select a Store ID and view future forecasts.

-Generated a final technical report summarizing the most accurate model.
+Built a high-performance regression model that looks at factors like competitor distance and store types to predict revenue.

+Week 6-7: Time-Series (Prophet) ⏳
+Integrated Facebook Prophet to capture the "rhythm" of the stores—understanding how holidays and weekends impact the shopping flow.

+📊 Week 7 Output: The "Face-Off"
+The final output was a Model Comparison Report.
+By testing XGBoost against Prophet, I found that combining them gives the most accurate results for both sudden sales spikes and long-term trends.

-📊 Key Results
+🚀 Final Results
-Best Model: XGBoost/Prophet Hybrid

-Observation: The model accurately predicts sales spikes during "Promo" periods with an average error margin of ~10-12%.

-🚀 How to Use
-Clone the Repo: git clone https://github.com/YOUR_USERNAME/retailsales.git

-Install Dependencies: pip install -r requirements.txt

-Run Notebook: Open retailsales.ipynb in Google Colab to see the full training pipeline.

-Launch Dashboard: streamlit run app.py

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+Accuracy: Achieved a high confidence level using RMSPE metrics.

+Impact: The system can now generate a 30-day forecast and export it as a business report.